Tomato Avenue and Other Coming-of-Age Stories

 Translated by Brandon Yen

-Tomato Avenue and Other Coming-of-Age Stories gathers three linked novellas set among the Chinese Filipino communities of Metro Manila.
-A Taiwanese boy transplanted to Quezon City forges fierce friendships in the chaos of a Philippine summer — only to watch them fracture before the season is through.
-An adopted Filipino boy raised in a wealthy Chinese household is drawn into the orbit of his older brother’s self-destruction, forced to confront violence, silence and the limits of fraternal love.
-And a sharp-tongued Chinoy teenager, raised by his grandmother and her retinue of elderly lovers, navigates the bewildering territories of desire, gender and intimacy as he hurtles towards adulthood.
+Tomato Avenue and Other Coming-of-Age Stories is a collection of three novellas set among the Chinese-Filipino communities of Metro Manila.
+A boy transplanted to Quezon City from Taiwan forges friendships in the viscerally raw environment of the Philippines – only to watch his friends leave one by one before the long-awaited summer arrives.
+A Filipino boy adopted by a wealthy Chinese family is drawn into his older brother’s self-destructive urge, forced to confront violence and silence while coming to terms with his own identity.
+A sharp-tongued Chinoy teenager, raised by his grandmother and her retinue of elderly lovers, navigates the bewildering territories of desire, gender and intimacy as he hurtles towards adulthood.

-Translated from the Chinese by Brandon Yen, Lien Mingwei’s fiction is alive to the textures of diaspora life — the babel of Hokkien, Mandarin, Tagalog and English; the aromas of balut and star apple and sorghum liquor; the sweltering avenues where jeepneys belch fumes and children shed tears.
-These stories move fearlessly between tenderness and brutality, comedy and grief, capturing adolescence as a state of permanent dislocation — and finding, in that dislocation, something close to grace.
+Translated from the Chinese by Brandon Yen, Lian Mingwei’s fiction is alive to the material and emotional textures of diasporic life: the babel of Hokkien, Mandarin, Tagalog and English, the aromas of balut, star apples and sorghum liquor, the sweltering streets where jeepneys belch fumes and naked children shed tears.
+The stories move fearlessly between tenderness and brutality, comedy and grief, capturing adolescence as a state of dislocation — and finding, in that perennial quest for belonging, something close to grace.

 About the Author